ultimate271/notes/tolkien/ringsofpower.md

 assembled, nor was there any such league of Elves and Men; for after Elendil’s day the two kindreds became estranged.

+### Isildur decides to keep the ring, and after planting the tree of Gondor decides to venture north
 The Ruling Ring passed out of the knowledge even of the Wise in that age; yet it was not unmade.
 For Isildur would not surrender it to Elrond and Círdan who stood by.
 They counselled him to cast it into the fire of Orodruin nigh at hand,